 Many farms are self-sufficient and grow their own produce.
-As many farmers breed animals for eating for their livelihood, vegetarianism is often something that is just not understood.
-With other dietary requirements (eg celiac, lactose intolerant) the story can be the same and station cooks just won’t have the resources or time to make separate meals for you.
+As many farmers breed animals for meat as their livelihood, vegetarianism is often something that is just not understood.
+With other dietary requirements (eg celiac, lactose intolerant) the story can be the same, and station cooks just won’t have the resources or time to make separate meals for you.

 Food is simple and traditional and often eaten when the work is done.
 The farms are usually remote and so food is expensive and difficult to access.
 Waste is a huge concern and when it comes to being ‘picky’ about your food or leaving things on your plate, many simply won’t be able to understand it.
 We would encourage you to be flexible.

 This will depend on where you end up working and where you are staying.
 If there is limited wifi on site there will be internet cafés in nearby towns.

 There is limited internet access at the training farm.

 Although mobile coverage in Australian cities is excellent, it can be very poor in the outback.
 The training farm can provide you with a sim card for a network offering the best local coverage, but you may not have great reception on your farm.